The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Proof of Proposition

 \section{Proof of Proposition \ref{thm:ValueCuts}}

-\iftoggle{ARXIV}{ \begin{proof}[Proof of \cref{thm:ValueCuts}.] }{ \proof{Proof of \cref{thm:ValueCuts}.} } If the infimum is attained at a finite value $z^i$, this implies that player $i$ cannot achieve a payoff strictly less than $z^i$ given the other players' strategies $\tildesigmaminusi$; in other words, $z^i$ is the payoff associated with the best response of $i$ to $\tildesigmaminusi$.
+\begin{proof}[Proof of \cref{thm:ValueCuts}.]
+If the infimum is attained at a finite value $z^i$, this implies that player $i$ cannot achieve a payoff strictly less than $z^i$ given the other players' strategies $\tildesigmaminusi$; in other words, $z^i$ is the payoff associated with the best response of $i$ to $\tildesigmaminusi$.
 Consider the problem